-327 OT, Volition, and Psychosocial Adjustment (3)
+327 Psychosocial Issues in OT (3)

 This is an opportunity to evaluate therapeutic approaches and strategies for the prevention, intervention, and management of psychosocial needs in a variety of contexts.
 Knowledge of DSM IV classifications, psychotropic medications, and multicultural issues are basic to the OT's interaction with other mental health providers.
 Standardized and non-standardized methods will be used to analyze the client's occupational performance, personal causation, values, and interests.
 Synthesis of programs for personal adjustment will include occupations, group approaches, and community integration efforts.
 Pre-requisites: OTH 303, PSY 410, PSY 233